Language App

 Putting It Together

 With the benefit of a clear, simple goal and minimum requirements, along with competitive analysis of products relating to language and archiving, it is clear that this product can use existing patterns and rely on expected features.
-It is how the features are accessed that calls focus.

-Because of the impact of features and an established design philosophy thanks to what I’ve learned from the interviews, synthesis, and research, attention now turns to light feature mapping.
+Because of the impact of features and an established design philosophy thanks to what I’ve learned from the interviews, synthesis, and research, the project’s attention now turns to light feature mapping.
 In the background, I am also collating and playing with task flow and how the larger system interacts with the features.

 Features